 Preventing Discrimination in the Workplace

-Discrimination in the workplace can take several forms: age, race, religion, health status, sexual orientation and gender.
-A closer look at recent anti-discrimination lawsuits shows that settlements not only require the payment of hefty fines, but also result in imposition of stringent decrees meant to inhibit discriminatory behavior in the future.
+Discrimination in the workplace can take several forms: age, race, religion, health status, sexual orientation, and gender.
+A closer look at recent anti-discrimination lawsuits shows that settlements not only require the payment of hefty fines but also result in the imposition of stringent decrees meant to inhibit discriminatory behavior in the future.

 Importance of Training Employees and Managers

 Training employees and managers on appropriate anti-discrimination behavior reduces the chances that the company will be sued and found guilty of discrimination and harassment of its employees.
 For instance, in the Wells Fargo sexual discrimination case, the company was required to pay $290,000 as a fine because the manager required to handle the complaint failed to address the sexual harassment complaint when it was reported to him (EEOC).
 If the manager involved had proper training on dealing with harassment, the employees guilty of harassing their colleagues would have been personally liable.
 Consequently, the company would not have been found guilty of allowing harassment and, therefore, would not have had to pay the fine and adhere to intrusive court-mandated decrees.

 Similar demands were made of Royal Tire after the company lost a gender discrimination lawsuit in which it paid a female executive substantially less than her male counterparts, despite constant complaints on the issue.
 The company was fined $182,500 for wage discrimination based on gender in addition to being required to harmonize the salaries of all employees in similar working conditions having the same qualifications (EEOC).
 Proper knowledge of what constitutes discriminatory behavior on the part of the managers would probably have averted the legal problems.
 An employment discrimination outline can offer employers a comprehensive guide on whether a particular behavior is discriminatory or not.